 The 21st century presents political uncertainty, global market volatility and technical complexity rivaling the upheavals that accompanied the Industrial Revolution.
-A 2016 World Economic Forum report projects that by 2022, no less than 54% of all employees will require significant re- and upskilling; another popular prediction suggests that 65% of children entering grade school today will end up working in jobs that haven't yet been invented.
+A 2018 World Economic Forum report projects that by 2022, no less than 54% of all employees will require significant re- and upskilling; another popular prediction suggests that 65% of children entering grade school today will end up working in jobs that haven't yet been invented (McLeod and Fisch, 2010).
 The volume of information available is growing explosively-projections are that global data will increase to 44 zettabytes, or 44 trillion gigabytes, by the end of this decade-offering unparalleled opportunities to those who understand and are equipped to use the data.
 And yet, few employers are satisfied with the talent readiness of recent college graduates.
-Only 50% of hiring managers view recent graduates as prepared for their jobs, and 60% assert that new graduates lack critical thinking skills.
+Only 50% of hiring managers view recent graduates as prepared for their jobs, and 60% assert that new graduates lack critical thinking skills (PayScale survey, 2016).